wmjolly/NFDRS4IndexCalc/README.md

 # NFDRS4IndexCalc
-NFDRS Version 4 Index Calculator code ported to Python for use a
+NFDRS Version 4 Index Calculator code ported to Python for use as a learning and exploration tool